United Nations University Institute for Water, Environment and Health

 The United Nations University Institute for Water, Environment and Health (UNU-INWEH) is a United Nations (UN) agency responsible addressing critical global security and development challenges at the intersection of water, environment, and health.
-The organization is a research and training institute of the United Nations University (UNU), the academic arm of the United Nations, and acts as the UN’s "Think Tank on Water".
+The organization is a research and training institute of the United Nations University (UNU), the academic arm of the United Nations, and acts as the UN's "Think Tank on Water".
 UNU-INWEH was created in 1996 in response to an emerging concern about the growing global water crisis and its harmful impact on human and environmental health and sustainable development.

 UNU-INWEH has made major contributions to advancing global policy-relevant water research.
 UNU-INWEH represents the UNU at UN-Water — an inter-agency coordination mechanism of the United Nations for freshwater and sanitation-related issues.
 The institute leads UN-Water efforts to support the UN-wide International Decade for Action on “Water for Sustainable Development” (2018–2028).

 UNU-INWEH is based in Richmond Hill, Ontario, and is hosted by the City of Richmond Hill.
-In August 2022, Prof. Kaveh Madani, world-renowned environmental scientist and former Vice President of the United Nations Environment Assembly Bureau, was appointed as the Director of UNU-INWEH.
+In August 2022, Kaveh Madani, a world-renowned environmental scientist and former Vice President of the United Nations Environment Assembly Bureau, was appointed as the director of UNU-INWEH.

 Structure

 UNU-INWEH is one of the 13 institutions that function as the academic arm of the United Nations and shape the United Nations University system, headquartered in Tokyo.
 As a UNU institute, UNU-INWEH is managed by the institute's Director, who reports to the UNU Rector, an Under-Secretary-General of the UN.
-The organization is governed by the UNU Council, reporting annually to the UN General Assembly, the UN Economic and Social Council, and the Executive Board of UNESCO.
+The organization is governed by the UNU Council, reporting annually to the UN General Assembly, the UN Economic and Social Council, and the executive board of UNESCO.
 The guidelines for the management of the institute are set by an International Advisory Council of environmental scientists and policy experts, appointed by the UNU Rector in consultation with the UNU Council and the Director of UNU-INWEH.
 The institute's operations and funding are mainly supported through agreements with the Government of Canada and its facilities are supported by a partnership with the City of Richmond Hill, Ontario.
 In January 2023, Alexandra Bugailiskis, former Canadian ambassador and Permanent Representative to the Food and Agriculture Organization, the World Food Programme, and the International Fund for Agricultural Development, was appointed as the Chair of UNU-INWEH's International Advisory Council.